 The Association Agreement sets out certain aims for the education system, notably its reform and modernization, and convergence in the field of higher education in the Bologna process, which includes the enhancement of the quality and relevance of higher education.
 In the framework of the Association Agreement Georgian Government cooperates with EU with the aim of - ,,overall modernization and reform of Georgia's education, joint work and exchanges with a view to promoting Georgia's further integration into the European Higher Education Area, in the context of its membership of the Bologna process’’.
-Concrete programmes such as Erasmus+ benefiting large numbers of Georgian students (place #6 among 141 partner countries in 2018) and other initiatives and projects are being implemented in this regard in close cooperation with different donor organizations.
+Concrete programmes such as Erasmus+ benefiting large numbers of Georgian students (In top 10 among 141 partner countries for more than three years) and other initiatives and projects are being implemented in this regard in close cooperation with different donor organizations.

 With the new initiative of the government of Georgia, state budget allocations for the education sector will be 1.6 BLN GEL in 2019, 2 BLN GEL in 2020, 2.5 BLN GEL in 2021 and will hit 6% of GDP in 2022.
 The wide-scale investments will be allocated not only in the infrastructure, but increased remuneration and higher funding for scientific research.
 The vision and plan of the government is to transform Georgia into a regional economic hub.
 According to the new concept, accessibility of education will be ensured throughout the country.